osa-ora/hr-mcp-agent-demo/README.md

 ```
 <img width="1250" height="722" alt="Screenshot 2026-06-08 at 5 04 50 PM" src="https://github.com/user-attachments/assets/7ed577c0-b13f-43d6-8180-2ae7f4f5c61a" />

-You can see the LangGraph agent is much more mature, and all these agents can be solid if it uses a better LLM model.
+You can see the LangGraph agent is much more mature and more accurate as it doesn't flood the LLM with all the tools.

+Note: The performance of all these agents can be solid if they use a better LLM.

 ---